ROCm/aomp/README.md

 AOMP:  AMD OpenMP Compiler

 This is README.md for https://github.com/ROCM-Developer-Tools/aomp .
-This is the base repository for AOMP,  Use this for issues, documentation, packaging, examples, build.
+This is the base repository for AOMP.
+Use this for issues, documentation, packaging, examples, and building.

 The last release of AOMP is version 0.6-3.
 Currently version 0.6-4 is under development.